franciscohermida/xstate-workflow/README.md

 - Investigate creating a base class that delegates control to the xstate machine.
 For example, a class like `export class MyWorkflow extends XstateWorkflowEntrypoint<Env>` could allow you to configure the machine and define steps for each state change.
 - Explore ways to structured the code to make it possible to cache the result of each step and use it as context for the subsequent step
+- Does it even make any sense to use a Workflow for this?
+Wouldn't it be so much easier just using the durable object?
+Identify the value of using Workflows vs the alternative of not using it.

 ---